suurjaak/dblite/README.md

-Argument for key-value parameters, like `WHERE` or `VALUES`, can be a mapping, or a sequence of key-value pairs:
+Argument for key-value parameters, like `WHERE` or `VALUES`, can be a dict, or a sequence of key-value pairs:

 ```python
 # Result: SET val = 'done' WHERE id = 1